ibexa/documentation-developer/docs/guide/url_management.md

 ### Regenerating URL aliases

-You can use the `ezplatform:urls:regenerate-aliases` command to regenerate all URL aliases.
+You can use the `ibexa:urls:regenerate-aliases` command to regenerate all URL aliases.
 After the command is applied, old aliases redirect to the new ones.

 Use it when: